-The demo case consists of four areas:
+It consists of four areas:

-Area 3 includes the former Piedicastello highway tunnels encompassing two 250-m holes in the Dos Trento Mountain, which are currently used as an art and exhibition gallery.
+Area 3 includes the former Piedicastello highway tunnel encompassing two 250-m holes in the “Dos Trento” mountain, which are currently used as an art and exhibition gallery.
 This geo-structure is intended to supply and store energy for the new city district in areas 1 and 2.

 Area 4, currently used as a parking lot, will be redeveloped with a service HUB for the district and the city.
 It will connect commuter flows to commercial services and will host an energy storage system, following the V2G (Vehicle-to-grid) approach, simultaneously promoting the market penetration of electric mobility.

 Area 4 will host a new test building, conceived as an EV charging hub with integrated services.
 Mainly based on a timber load-bearing frame, it includes innovative prototype façade on its southern side (i.e., BIPV, ventilated, green, super-insulated, transparent BIPV, etc.) whose performance will be monitored over the project lifespan.

 Habitech DTTN, EURAC Research, Politecnico di Torino, UniTrento, Dolomiti Energia